 Market risk is defined as the risk of change in value of the assets and liabilities due to a deviation of the level or volatility of market prices of financial instruments from their expected values.

-It reflects the possibility of a fall in market values.
-Fixed-income securities account for the greater part of our investments.
-Therefore, movements of the interest rate term structure can have a considerable effect on the value of our investments.
-The investments constitute a very large part of our total assets.
+Because the main part of our asset consists of fixed-income securities, movements of the interest rate term structure can have a considerable effect on the value of our investments.